Here's a new video walkthrough on viewing student progress, hosted by Aryanna!

 The teacher dashboard also collects your students’ Text Responses (CSD and CSP-only), Assessments and Surveys responses (CSD and CSP-only), and Projects and brings them to you all in one place.

-Any standalone projects that your students are working on independent of Code.org courses will be shown under the Projects tab on the teacher dashboard.
+Any standalone projects that your students are working on independent of Code.org courses will be shown on the Student Projects page.
 This view makes it easy to review or monitor any projects you may have assigned to your students.

-NOTE: Projects that are integrated parts of Code.org courses will not appear here; to check those projects, go to that project’s particular lesson or level via the “Progress” tab.
+NOTE: Projects that are integrated parts of Code.org courses will not appear here; to check those projects, go to that project’s particular lesson or level via the Progress page.

 Text responses are gathered from short answer questions throughout the course.
 Once a student has answered one of these questions, their response will appear here.
 You can download all student responses as a CSV, and filter down responses to a particular course, unit, and lesson.

-Student responses for lockable assessments are aggregated under the Assessments / Surveys tab on the teacher dashboard.
+Student responses for lockable assessments are aggregated on the Assessments page.
 Any survey responses from students in your section will appear under this tab as well.

 - Note: Lockable assessments are in CS Principles and CS Discoveries courses today.

-From this tab, you can select a specific section, unit, and assessment or survey to view results for.
+On this page, you can select a specific section, unit, and assessment or survey to view results for.
 You can also download a CSV of student responses.
 You can learn more about administering surveys or assessments here.

 Want to learn more about assessing student work?